Terms and Conditions

 (c) is the subject of a bankruptcy order, or becomes insolvent, or makes any arrangement or composition with or assignment for the benefit of their creditors, or goes into voluntary (otherwise than for reconstruction or amalgamation), or compulsory liquidation or a receiver or administrator is appointed over their assets; or

-(d) the Contract between SAQnet and BT enabling SAQnet to provide the Service is terminated; or
+(d) the Contract between SAQ and its suppliers enabling SAQ to provide the Service is terminated; or

-(e) you no longer have a valid contract for the use of a BT analogue direct exchange line as referred to in Clause 5.5(a).
+(e) you no longer have a valid contract for the use of a BT landline as referred to in Clause 5.5(a).

 11.5 Either party may terminate their Contract on giving at least 90 days notice to the other in writing to the registered office address of the organisation, such notice to take effect no earlier than the expiry of the Minimum Period.
 All payments falling due up to and including the termination date are payable in full.
 (No refunds for periods paid for, but unused, will be made).